samarthkadaba/COVID-19-CasePredictor/README.md

 # COVID-19-Cases-Predictor
-Using Keras Regressor to Predict COVID-19 Cases based on state data with features: population, population density, and days since first reported case.
+Neural Network Python Keras Regressor to predict the number of COVID-19 cases based on state data with features: population, population density, and days since first reported case.